BlakeLewis1/pgn/README.md

 To create the pipe above i had to create a jenkinsfile this file would instruct jenkins on what to do in this case it would tell jenkins to pull the project and then enable all the executable scripts and the final part of the pipe is to deploy the swarm stack.

 ## Ansible
 I used ansible to configure the virtual machines and run the application I created a playbook allowed me to run tasks on multiple VMs.
 These tasks included in installing Docker on each machine, initializing my Docker Swarm and connecting my worker nodes to the swarm.

+## Database
+For my database i created a sql instance using gcp in the instance I created 3 tables that had no relationship with each other and would these would consist of an id number along with a word which would be either an animal for the animals table or a fruit for the fruit table and so on these tables would get these words from the user once they type them in.
+I added this feature to make sure that there was data that was able to be persisted.

 ## Database Structure